corrode/corrode.github.io/content/blog/simple/index.md

 Of course, some complexity is truly unavoidable.
 That's the inherent complexity of the task.
 What we should avoid, however, is the accidental complexity, which we introduce ourselves.
-As projects grow, accidental complexity tends to grow with it.
+As projects grow, accidental complexity tends to grow with them.
 That is the cruft we all should challenge.

-And simplicity also makes systems more reliable:
+And simplicity also has other benefits:

 > Simplicity is prerequisite for reliability.